bttmly/perturb/CONTRIBUTING.md

 Step 2: Combine the source and test file paths into a single list of source:test pairs (matchFiles) Step 3: For each pair, traverse the source AST to generate a list of mutation descriptors (handleMatch) Step 4: Filter mutation descriptors into "alive" mutations by executing them with a test runner (runMutation)

+Each step here is an iterative operation over a heterogenous list of objects that adhere to a specific interface.

+`lib/types` contains assertions of these interfaces to ensure they are followed throughout.